“When perfectionism is driving,

 and fear is that annoying backseat driver”.

-Perfectionism is a personality trait which can cause you to lead a very restricted and unhappy life.
+Being a Perfectionist is a personality trait which can cause you to lead a very restricted and unhappy life.
 It affects your confidence, your growth, and self-efficacy.
 A by-product of perfectionism is procrastination.

 Perfectionism should not be confused with wanting to do things well or striving for excellence to achieve success.